faithvoid/OpenArenaNX/README.md

 ## **TODO**
 - Diagnose sleep issue.
+- Implement Switch-specific menu settings in both main menu and pause screens.
-- Implement splitscreen multiplayer (probably via switching to the Spearmint engine which requires a renderer/controller code overhaul at minimum.)
+- Implement splitscreen multiplayer (probably via switching to the Spearmint engine which requires a renderer/controller code overhaul at minimum, current broken code can be found in the spearmint branch.)

 ## **Credits**
 - ioquake3 team (engine)